-Everest Base Camp Track embarks Tenzing Hillary Airport at Luka after a short scenic flight from the capital city Kathmandu and follows the Bank of Dudh Koshi River with charming Sherpa settlements, Buddhist Chorten, Wall painting, and the towering peaks of Thamserku and Kusum Kanguru before getting in Namche Bazaar.
+Everest Base Camp Track embarks at Tenzing Hillary Airport at Luka after a short scenic flight from the capital city Kathmandu and follows the Bank of Dudh Koshi River with charming Sherpa settlements, Buddhist Chorten, Wall painting, and the towering peaks of Thamserku and Kusum Kanguru before getting in Namche Bazaar.
 The trail ascends steeply to the Namche Bazaar after the cross-Hillary suspension bridge at the confluence of Dhudha Koshi and Bhote Koshi.
 Namche Bazaar (Weekly market fair Every Saturday, Ancient trading Hub & Gateway of Mt.
-Everest) itself is an amazing place to pass a day easily visit the Sherpa Museum, Sagarmatha Tourist information Center, monastery and hang around the town, but for good acclimatization propose, visit the Everest view hotel with panoramic view and charming Khumjung Village (Yeti Scalp) and then back to Namche through the Syangboche Airport.
-Afterward, heading to Everest Base Camp through the Buddhist sacred site Tengboche (name as Dawa Choling Gomba, the largest monastery of Khumbu), Pangboche (last settlement for the EBC), Dingboche with significant Himalayan vista.
+Everest) itself is an amazing place to pass a day easily visit the Sherpa Museum, Sagarmatha Tourist Information Center, monastery, and hang around the town, but for good acclimatization propose, visit the Everest view hotel with panoramic view and charming Khumjung Village (Yeti Scalp) and then back to Namche through the Syangboche Airport.
+Afterward, head to Everest Base Camp through the Buddhist sacred site Tengboche (named Dawa Choling Gomba, the largest monastery of Khumbu), Pangboche (the last settlement for the EBC), Dingboche with a significant Himalayan vista.
 During the acclimatization day at Dingboche, will visit Nangkartshang Peak (5,615m) with a wonderful view of the 4th highest mountain in the world Mt.
 Lhotse (8,516m), the 5th highest mountain in the world Mt.
 Makalu (8,485m), Mt.
 Cho Oyu (8,188m) the sixth-highest mountain in the world and Island Peak (6,189m), Amadablam (6,812m), Kangtega (6,782m), Thamserku (6,623m), Taboche (6,542m), Cholatse (6,440m), etc. After two days walk from Dingboche we will visit the Mt.
 Everest Base Camp (5,360m) via Lobuche, Gorakshep, and climb to the most popular viewpoint Kala Patthar (5,555) for the best scenery of Mt.
 Everest, Nuptse (7,861m), Pumori (7,161m) at stone throwing distance.
-Khumbu Glacier, Icefall, and Everest Base Camp itself is a key attraction of EBC Track and Kalapathar offers wonderful snow-capped Mountain View surrounded by you.
-The sunset view from Kalapattar is best for the adventurous, and passionate with a colorful Everest view, but one needs to be well prepared with a warm cloth and walk down in the dark night.
+Khumbu Glacier, Icefall, and Everest Base Camp itself is a key attractions of EBC Track and Kalapathar offers a wonderful snow-capped Mountain View surrounded by you.
+The sunset view from Kalapattar is best for the adventurous, and passionate with a colorful Everest view, but one needs to be well prepared with warm cloth and walk down in the dark night.

 After collecting lifetime experience, we retrace to the Lukla and fly back to Kathmandu from the further destination.
 We at Nepal Mother House are glad to organize Everest Base Camp Track according to your time schedule and requirements by the Local Sherpa Guide and Porter.
 We are glad to customize Everest Base Camp Trek Itinerary shorter and longer per your holiday.
 Normally, except for the Lukla flight, Everest Track can do a whole year-round, but March, April, and May during the spring and September, October, and November in autumn are the best time of year for the EBC Track.

 If this 15 Days trip is not suitable for your holiday schedule, then you can successfully complete the EBC trek in 10 Days as a short form, however, your physical need to be fittest to cope with such a high elevation walk.
 It is best to know useful tips before trekking to Mount Everest Base Camp, where you can find secret tips for the EBC trek.
-What kind of trekking gear need for the trip and what weather conditions will be, what accommodation can expecting during the trek, meals, drinking water, the cost of hiring a guide and porter, wifi networking, transportation, Trekking permits, etc. mentions every detail in the complete Guide to Everest Base camp.
+What kind of trekking gear need for the trip and what weather conditions will be, what accommodation can expecting during the trek, meals, drinking water, the cost of hiring a guide and porter, wifi networking, transportation, Trekking permits, etc. mentions every detail in the Complete Guide to Everest Base camp.